 We also tutor learners registered at other schools or on other program who need support in specific subjects, or whose schools may not offer a particular subject.

 We follow the Cambridge curriculum strictly and comprehensively, and our learners write their exams as private candidates at accredited CIE exam centres.
 We fully guide our learners’ families through this exam registration process, made easy by our close working relationship with such centres.

 Accreditation is not a requirement to provide the Cambridge curriculum.
-Being accredited by CAIE is typically reserved for mainstream, traditional schools.
-Small, private academies such as Chapel Lane do not have the option of applying for this type of accreditation.
+Being accredited by CIE is more often the direction taken by mainstream, traditional schools who have switched to the Cambridge curriculum.

 In the Sciences, our Academy offers: